andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 Whilst we progress with our delivery, a litany of eponymous laws will likely strike.
 [Murphy's Law](https://en.wikiquote.org/wiki/Murphy%27s_law), [Hofstadter's Law](https://en.wikipedia.org/wiki/Hofstadter%27s_law), [Zawinski's Law](https://en.wikipedia.org/wiki/Jamie_Zawinski) and many more - all of these are reflections of the [Volatile, Uncertain, Complex, Ambiguous](https://en.wikipedia.org/wiki/Volatility,_uncertainty,_complexity_and_ambiguity) problem spaces we work in whilst delivering software.
 Outside of the more common laws of software, many many more unique circumstances will arise in your particular initiative that will challenge your team, and move them away from any theoretical _optimum path_.

 The _most important thing_ we can do when confronted by situations that are less than favourable is to ***lean into the pain***.
 It is imperative we both clearly understand what has led to our current reality, and can articulate that both within our team, and to our stakeholders and sponsors.
-If we can do this, we can then make sensible decisions stepped in reality.
+If we can do this, we can then make sensible decisions steeped in reality.
 If we don't do this, we delay inevitable and more severe decision making and consequences.

 We must strongly resist and dispel **reality distortion fields** - I've worked with people in my time, whether they be developers, project managers, or stakeholders and sponsors, who will attempt to create alternate realities based on either out-of-date information, or on pure subjective opinion.
 These realities tend to be created to serve people's individual motivations - saving face on the delivery side, on budget and timeline adherence, or in sponsoring the initiative.
 One classic conversation that many people will be familiar with centres around why the team isn't meeting up-front estimates, or aren't tracking a Gantt chart correctly.